MicrosoftDocs/winapps-winrt-api/microsoft.windows.widgets.feeds.providers/feedmanager_tryshowannouncement_1521207212.md

 ## -description

 Requests that an announcement be shown in the taskbar.
 The feeds host may or may not show this announcement, based on its policies.
-If the user interacts with the announcement, the feed provider's <xref:Microsoft.Windows.Widgets.Feeds.Providers.IFeedAnnouncementInvokedTarget.OnAnnouncementInvoked(Microsoft.Windows.Widgets.Notifications.FeedAnnouncementInvokedArgs)> method will be called.
+If the user interacts with the announcement, the feed provider's [FeedAnnouncementInvokedArgs)](/windows/windows-app-sdk/api/winrt/microsoft.windows.widgets.feeds.providers/ifeedannouncementinvokedtarget_onannouncementinvoked_577549378) method will be called.

 ## -parameters